igormomc/igormomc/README.md

 Hi!
 My name is Igor and I'm [Computer Science Master](https://www.uio.no/studier/program/informatikk-programmering-master/index.html) (CS) student at the University of Oslo's [Department of Informatics](https://www.mn.uio.no/ifi/english/).
+When I'm not buried in my studies, I'm a Developer at Kahoot! in Oslo, Norway.

 <img align="right" alt="GIF" src="./Icons/gifStudy" width="408" height="318" />

 - ⛏  I’m currently working as a Full-Stack Developer in Oslo, Norway.
 - 💡  I’m currently Doing:
-  - Ethical hacking
+  - Mastering Ethical Hacking😎
   - Improving React/TypeScript & Java/Spring Boot at my job
   - Golang
   - Swift